nodemailer/wildduck/README.md

 1. Build a scalable IMAP server that uses clustered database instead of single machine file system as mail store
 2. Push notifications.
 Your application (eg. a webmail client) should be able to request changes (new and deleted messages, flag changes) to be pushed to client instead of using IMAP to fetch stuff from the server
 3. Provide Gmail-like features like pushing sent messages automatically to Sent Mail folder or notifying about messages moved to Junk folder so these could be marked as spam
+4. Maybe allow some kind of message manipulation through plugins?
+This would allow to turn Wild Duck for example into an encrypted mail server – mail data would be encrypted using users public key before storing it to DB and decrypted with users private key whenever the user logs in and FETCHes or SEARCHes messages.
+Private key would be protected by users password.
+For the user the encryption layer would be invisible while guaranteeing that if the user is currently not logged in then there would be no way to read the messages as the private key is locked.

 ## Supported features